Wednesday, August 31, 2016

 The story involves the Doctor, Dodo (Jackie Lane) and Steven(Peter Purves) landing in what initially appears to be a jungle on Earth but TARDIS readings, the mix 'n' match nature of the wildlife and a steel sky make it obvious that we aren't on Earth itself.
 Dodo has a cold.
 This will become important.

 It turns out that we are on a ship containing a handful of humans, known as The Guardians and their Monoid 'friends'.
-Both groups are fleeing the final destruction of Earth and making for the planet Refusis, which is seemingly uninhabited and suitable for colonisation.
+Both groups are fleeing the final destruction of Earth and making for the planet Refusis, which is seemingly uninhabited and suitable for colonization.
 It will be another 700 years before the ship reaches Refusis.
 To while away the time the Ark's inhabitants are building a massive statue of a human being.
 No, it doesn't make much sense to me either.
 They've just started and it should be completed by the time the Ark reaches Refusis.

 The Monoids appear to have turned up on Earth after the destruction of their own planet and asked to join The Guardians in their flight.
-I have to say that the Monoids aren't the best realised of monsters with their Beatle wigs and waddle.
+I have to say that the Monoids aren't the best realized of monsters with their Beatle wigs and waddle.
 They don't appear to be able to speak and have almost become slaves to the Guardians.

-The TARDIS crew are initially welcomed by the Guardians, except by Zentos (Inigo Jackson) the deputy-commander.
+The TARDIS crew is initially welcomed by the Guardians, except by Zentos (Inigo Jackson) the deputy-commander.
 Jackson's acting is symptomatic of the disease that afflicts a number of guest actors in early Doctor Who, which I'm going to call 'Rep Syndrome'.
 It results in a performance lacking subtlety because an actor hasn't adapted to television and feels he needs to read every line as if he is doing Richard III.
-It isn't necessarily the actor's fault, it's as much a symptom of the time as anything else but when you compare Jackson's performance with Michael Sheard's as Rhos (brief though it is) you can see what benefits come from bring less theatrical.
+It isn't necessarily the actor's fault, it's as much a symptom of the time as anything else but when you compare Jackson's performance with Michael Sheard's as Rhos (brief though it is) you can see what benefits come from bringing less theatrical.

 Dodo's cold strikes both Monoids and Guardians and they have no immunity to it.
 This leads Zentos to turn on the TARDIS crew and have them put on trial as spies from Refusis.
 Steven tries to defend himself but is struck down by the illness himself.
 The Doctor's offer to help is initially turned down by Zentos, who wants them dead.
 But the Commander (Eric Elliot), although ill himself intervenes.
 The Doctor develops a cure and everyone seems happy.
 The TARDIS leaves...